koo1140/BetterCode-Docs/README.md

 # **BetterCode Docs** ✨
 - official bettercode docs, version 1.3, this is a documentation for [OriginOS](https://github.com/Mistium/Origin-OS)
 - made by @costikoooo
-- a easy to read and write language
+- an easy to read and write language

 ### Introduction & everything (sorry for bad english)